What is the Independent Care Group (ICG)?

-Our weekly e-mail information update is our most popular service - keeping members up to date with news, best practice guidance and training opportunities.
+Our weekly e-mail information update is our most popular service - keeping members up to date with news, new legal requirements, best practice guidance and training opportunities.
 And members contact us on a daily basis to discuss issues affecting them.

 Every 2 years we evaluate our service.
 Here are some views from our members in 2013:

 "I find the weekly updates invaluable.
 They are easy to read and give a brief overview so that you can decide whether you need to go in to that topic in more detail or not."